Finding out if your animal is male or female

-- It can make your pets easier to handle.
+- It can make your animals easier to handle.

 - It reduces a buck’s desire to mark its territory which it does by spraying urine on objects around its home.

 Once neutered, rabbits of different sexes can be kept in any combination.
 Even two bucks will normally live happily together if you get them at the same time.
-It’s often said that the best combination is a neutered buck with a neutered doe.
-If you do want to keep two rabbits together, it’s usually a mistake to only get one of them neutered.
+It is thought that the best combination is a neutered buck with a neutered doe.
+If you do want to keep two rabbits together, you should ideally have both rabbits neutered to prevent any dominance or fighting.

 Even with lots of practice, baby rabbits are very difficult to sex accurately but the differences become much more obvious as the animals grow up.